yevhen/Nake/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/kors8n8y4r4xklop/branch/master?svg=true)](https://ci.appveyor.com/project/yevhen/nake/branch/master)
 [![NuGet](https://img.shields.io/nuget/v/Nake.svg?style=flat)](https://www.nuget.org/packages/Nake/)

-## Terms of use

-By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

-- You **condemn Russia and its military aggression against Ukraine**
-- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
-- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
-- You **reject false narratives perpetuated by Russian state propaganda**

-To learn more about the war and how you can help, [click here](https://github.com/yevhen/yevhen).
-Glory to Ukraine! 🇺🇦

 ### How to install

 Nake is built as dotnet tool.
 You can install it either globally of [locally](https://stu.dev/dotnet-core-3-local-tools/) (recommended):